 This workout is based around basic, muscle and strength building exercises.
 These are all compound exercises that will be working your entire body, no body part gets left behind here.

 Some of you may say you have seen this workout before.
 It is based off the CrossFit WOD The Seven.
-While it is based off of this workout it is a little different, one exercise has been changed out to get a good chest exercise in there.
+While it is based on this workout it is a little different, one exercise has been changed out to get a good chest exercise in there.
 If you want to stick with the original Seven WOD that is fine but this modified version will hit the chest better than the original and allow for better pec development to make this the only workout you will need.

 Do seven reps of the following exercises: